-Whilst not yet universal, Restorative Justice also features within DfP practice in some parts of the country (Maglione et al., 2020); as Scotland moves towards the implementation of the Restorative Justice action plan - which calls for that approach to be available at all stages of the justice system by 2023 - this is likely to increase in the coming years.
+Whilst not yet universal, Restorative Justice also features within DfP practice in some parts of the country (Maglione et al., 2020); as Scotland moves towards the implementation of the Restorative Justice action plan this is likely to increase in the coming years.
 Not all areas of the country are able to access or utilise Restorative Justice interventions at present.
 Where this is not possible Restorative Practice should be considered within the range of support provided.
 Further information on Restorative Justice and Restorative Practices can be found in Section 12 of this guide.